si/11ty/posts/aside/2012/spiffing-css.md

   - "visual-idiot"
 ---

-If you speak "The Queen's" English (otherwise known as British), you can typeÂ proper spellings of syntax such as _colour_, _centre_ and _transparency_ then apply theÂ [Spiffing CSS](http://spiffingcss.com/)Â pre-processor to convert back to a language browsers understand.
+If you speak "The Queen's" English (otherwise known as British), you can type proper spellings of syntax such as _colour_, _centre_ and _transparency_ then apply the [Spiffing CSS](http://spiffingcss.com/) pre-processor to convert back to a language browsers understand.

 Silly but brilliant.
-Bravo,Â [Visual Idiot](http://visualidiot.com/).
+Bravo, [Visual Idiot](http://visualidiot.com/).